Zeljko Ranogajec: Early life

 Ranogajec was born in Hobart, Australia, in a family of Croatian immigrants.
 He was a Commerce and Law student of the University of Tasmania, studying tax, finance and banking, when he began card counting in Blackjack at the Wrest Point Casino.
 While there, Ranogajec met his future wife and business partner, Shelley Wilson, who was a full-time employee.
 He subsequently relocated to New South Wales where he transferred his studies to the University of NSW in Sydney from which he eventually dropped out of to concentrate fully on advantage gambling.

 Australian gambling career

 Blackjack

 According to professional blackjack players, Ranogajec was "one of the most prolific and innovative advantage players of all time".
 His starting bankroll was allegedly "a few hundred dollars", through which he won "millions".
 Ranogajec worked with Alan Woods in the 1980s.
 Eventually, Ranogajec was banned from most casinos in Australia, starting with Wrest Point, the Jupiters Casino on the Gold Coast, and then, after he moved overseas, in the United States as well.
+All these casino bans earned him the nickname "The Joker".
 Ranogajec, by that time, was already moving to other areas of advantage play, in any area of gambling where an advantage could be identified.

 In 2011, Ranogajec was inducted into the Blackjack Hall of Fame.